Running Heavy Geoprocessing in Background Without Freezing UI

 • Graceful Cancellation: Always check self.isCanceled() inside loops.
 GDAL and OGR operations run at the C level and cannot be interrupted mid-call.
 Structure your pipeline to check cancellation between discrete processing steps.

-• Task Dependencies: Use QgsTask.addSubTask() or chain tasks via finished() callbacks.
+• Task Dependencies: Use QgsTask.addSubTask() to chain tasks.
 The manager supports dependency graphs, ensuring Task B only runs after Task A succeeds.

 • Quick Scripts: For lightweight operations, skip subclassing and use QgsTask.fromFunction().
 It wraps a callable in a task automatically, though it lacks fine-grained progress control.

-• Memory Management: Large datasets should be processed in chunks or using virtual layers to avoid exhausting RAM.
+• Memory Management: Large datasets should be processed in chunks to avoid exhausting RAM.
 QGIS’s thread pool does not isolate memory allocation; heavy allocations still impact the host process.

 Thread safety in Qt follows strict affinity rules: objects created in one thread cannot be directly accessed from another.
 Review Qt Threading Basics to understand signal-slot queueing and cross-thread communication patterns.
 When combined with QgsTask, these patterns enable responsive, enterprise-grade geoprocessing tools.